 Although the U.S. did not enter World War II until December 1941, preparations for war began in 1940.
-Among them was legislation enacted by the U.S. Congress to renew an invention secrecy policy established near the end of World War I, which had empowered the USPTO to issue secrecy orders on patent applications with content deemed sensitive for national security, but which had lapsed with the cessation of hostilities.
-Public Law 700 of the 76th Congress (henceforth P.L.
-700), enacted
+Among them was legislation enacted by the U.S. Congress to renew an invention secrecy policy established near the end of World War I, which had empowered the USPTO to issue secrecy orders on patent applications with content deemed sensitive for national security, but which had lapsed with cessation of hostilities.
+The decision to revive this policy was shrewd, if not clairvoyant, as the outcome of World War II later hinged on relative advantages in technology, powered by a massive, domestic applied research effort (Gross and Sampat 2019), and keeping U.S. technology out of enemy hands was crucial to the success of the U.S. war effort.